-As specialists in customer relationship marketing (CRM) and customer-centric marketing, we can assist in preparing your organization to reap the benefits of this increasingly important approach.
+As specialists in customer relationship marketing (CRM) and customer-centric marketing, our agency can assist in preparing your organization to reap the benefits of this increasingly important approach.
 We can help you:

 - Transition your enterprise to a customer-centric mindset